sower-j/modding-guides/mo2-rootbuilder.md

 During installation you will need to create a `Root` folder inside of the `Data` directory and place any files that need to be in the Fallout 4 folder (where `Fallout4.exe` is located) into the new `Root` folder.

-I will start off with F4SE since it is required for several other mods to function properly.

 ***NOTE: Many mods installed in this way will have a warning that there is no valid game data.
 This is expected since this is an unofficial plugin MO2 does not recognize the folder structure.***

-### F4SE Installation
+###  Script Extender Installation

+For this example I will be installing F4SE but the process is identical for SKSE aside from different file names.
+I will note them where needed.

 1. [Download F4SE](https://f4se.silverlock.org/) and save it to an easy to find location, the desktop works well.
-Drag the archive into MO2's download tab
+Drag the archive into MO2's download tab.

     ![Move F4SE](./images/mv-f4se.png)